zowe/docs-site/docs/user-guide/configuration-at-tls.md

         # If outbound traffic rules will be configured:
         client:
           tls:
-            attls: false
+            attls: true
 ```

-While API ML does not handle TLS on its own with AT-TLS enabled, API ML requires information about the server certificate that is defined in the AT-TLS rule.
+While the Zowe Server components do not handle TLS on its own with AT-TLS enabled, the API Mediation Layer (API ML) requires information about the server certificate that is defined in the AT-TLS rule.
 Ensure that the server certificates provided by the AT-TLS layer are trusted in the configured Zowe keyring.
 Ideally, AT-TLS should be configured with the same Zowe keyring.

 If there is an outbound AT-TLS rule configured for the link between the API Gateway and z/OSMF, set the `zowe.zOSMF.scheme` property to `http`.

 :::note Notes

-* AT-TLS is supported in the API Cloud Gateway Mediation Layer component beginning with version 2.17.
+- AT-TLS is supported in the API Cloud Gateway Mediation Layer component beginning with version 2.17.

-* As the Gateway is a core component of API ML, other components that need to interact with the Gateway, such as Zowe ZLUX App Server, also require AT-TLS configuration.
+- As the API ML Gateway is a core component of API ML, other components that need to interact with the Gateway, such as Zowe ZLUX App Server, also require AT-TLS configuration.

 :::

 :::caution Important security consideration

-Configuring AT-TLS for the Zowe API Mediation Layer requires careful consideration of security settings.
+Configuring AT-TLS for Zowe requires careful consideration of security settings.
 These security settings apply to the Client Certificate authentication feature in Zowe API Mediation Layer components, as well as for onboarded services that support the x.509 client certificates authentication scheme.

 Outbound AT-TLS rules (i.e. to make a transparent https call through http) that are configured to send the server certificate should be limited to the services that __require__ service to service authentication.
 If an API ML-onboarded southbound service needs to support x.509 client certificate authentication, we recommend to use the integrated TLS handshake capabilities of API ML.
 Do not configure an outbound AT-TLS rule for these services.